ucosty/pbtools/README.md

 # pbtools

-MacOS style clipboard utilities for the command line
+MacOS style clipboard utilities for the command line on X11 systems

 ## pbcopy